meshula/meshula.github.com/site/astro-site/src/content/papers/usd-liverps.md

 ### VariantSets

 **VariantSets** — the **V** in LIVERPS — enable conditional selection among alternate authored opinions within a prim.
+"Variant Sets" are collections of "variants".
 Unlike references or payloads that introduce external content, variants switch between different versions of content already authored within the same prim.

 Variants function as conditional branches in the composition process.
 When a variant set contains multiple options (e.g., "summer" and "winter" versions of a tree), the composition engine selects one branch based on the current variant selection, then proceeds as if only that branch had been authored.